alanyongy/tft-matchup-predictor/README.md

 &nbsp;
 # 🧹 Caveats
 🖼 **Static Image Detection**
-Uses fixed image references for anchors and OCR — any visual UI change can break functionality.
+Uses pre-defined image references for anchors and OCR — any visual UI change needs a manual update to restore functionality.

 ---